• Session No.36 Research on the Recognition Technology Required for Automated Driving (OS)

 To achieve safe autonomous driving, self-localization is essential.
 This study proposes a matching method that retains the features of LiDAR point clouds in a Pillar structure and converts them into pseudo-images, using deep learning to estimate the vehicle's position as a likelihood distribution.
 The proposed method aims to achieve more robust localization compared to conventional point cloud matching methods.

-Simulation of Infrastructure LiDAR Using CARLA and Pedestrian Detection
+Simulation of Infrastructure LiDAR using CARLA and Pedestrian Detection with Deep Learning

 Riku Nikaido・Keigo Hariya・Keisuke Yoneda・Naoki Suganuma (Kanazawa University)